Writing The Royal Parks into your will is a simple and easy way to support your local green space for future generations.

 "John was greatly fond of Isabella Plantation [Richmond Park] and spent very many happy hours there – the scents of the azaleas and rhododendrons were particularly special to him on account of his visual and hearing problems.
 I am sure he would be very pleased to know that part of his estate will be used to support Isabella Plantation and I’m sure that his funds would be used wisely."

 Peter, John’s brother and executor

 If you’ve already made a will you can still help The Royal Parks by adding a codicil, which effectively adds new provisions to your existing will.
 If you’d like to do this, you can download our codicil.
 If you would like to use this codicil we recommend that you consult your solicitor.

-For more information about the types of gift you could leave in your will and how to do so, please email Maggie at firstname.lastname@example.org
+For more information about the types of gift you could leave in your will and how to do so, please email Jonathan at firstname.lastname@example.org.

 Image credits: 1.
 Protect / Albert Memorial against grey sky © Sasha Gusov, 2.
 Conserve / Stag at dawn © Max Ellis